 Public Fight Penalty in Douglas County

 The second type of Disorderly Conduct is when someone intentionally, knowingly or recklessly “Fights with another in a public place except in an amateur or professional contest of athletic skill”.
-If a Douglas County Sheriff catches you fighting in a public place, you can be charged with a class 3 misdemeanor.
+If a Douglas County Sheriff catches you fighting in a public place, you can be charged with a petty offense.

 Jefferson County Charges for Discharging a Firearm in Public